Scappoose Industrial Airpark

 Scappoose Airport (Note: Although many U.S. airports use the same three-letter location identifier for the FAA and IATA, this airport is assigned SPB by the FAA but has no designation from the IATA (which assigned SPB to Charlotte Amalie Harbor Seaplane Base in Charlotte Amalie, Saint Thomas, U.S. Virgin Islands).) is a public use airport located one nautical mile (1.85 km) northeast of the central business district of Scappoose, in Columbia County, Oregon, United States.
 It is owned and operated by the Port of Columbia County, an Oregon port district and municipal corporation, on behalf of district residents.
-According to the FAA's National Plan of Integrated Airport Systems for 2009–2013, it is categorized as a general aviation airport.
+According to the Federal Aviation Administration's National Plan of Integrated Airport Systems for 2009–2013, it is categorized as a general aviation airport.

 Several privately held firms in the general aviation manufacturing industry are headquartered at the Scappoose Airport.

 Facilities and aircraft

 Scappoose Airport covers an area of 196 acre at an elevation of 58 feet (18 m) above mean sea level.
 It has one runway designated 15/33 with an asphalt surface measuring 5,100 by 100 feet (1,554 x 30 m).